 As potted plants grow full and leafy, their roots are also expanding.
 These roots tend to break down the soil in the pot, as they expand.
-This causes two problems.
-First, the lose of soil results in water simply washing through the pot.
-The water is not caught in the soil long enough for the plant roots to absorb it.
-This means your plant will wilt, even if you are watering it regularly.
+Roots then displace the soil and break down the soil nutrients to absorb them.

-The second problem is that the roots will go looking for more room to expand and will start to wind themselves around in circles, breaking down more soil and girdling themselves in the process.
+The second problem is that the roots will go looking for more room to expand and will start to wind themselves around in circles, girdling themselves in the process.
 This is what is meant by the term "pot bound".
+Plant roots should grow down and outward from the bottom of the plant, not wrap themselves in a circle.

-Sooner or later every healthy, growing houseplant is going to out grow its pot and become pot bound.
+Sooner or later every healthy, growing houseplant is going to out grow its pot, and to avoid the plant becoming pot bound, there are several signs to watch for to keep your plants healthy.
 When a plant gets too large for its pot and the roots circle around inside the pot, the plant's growth becomes restricted.
 If your plants seem to dry out more quickly than they used to, but are otherwise healthy, they are probably pot bound.
 There are simply too many roots in the pot and not enough soil is left to hold and distribute water.
+Other indicators of a pot-bound plant include roots growing out of the pot's bottom drainage hole, as well as water that pools on the soil's surface.
+Roots that encircle the pot prevent the absorption of water.
+Leaf drop, failure to thrive, and lack of new growth are also indicators that it's time to repot your plant.

 How to Re-pot a Houseplant

 Only increase the size of the container by a size or two larger.
 It may seem counter-intuitive, but going too much larger will cause a different set of problems.
-Too much excess soil will allow water to collect, rather than drain and that will result in the roots sitting in damp conditions, which will cause the roots to begin to rot.
+Too much excess soil will allow water to collect, rather than drain and that can result in the roots sitting in damp conditions, which may cause the roots to begin to rot.

 What if You Don't Have Room for a Larger Container?